toydarian/ansible-dependency-manager/README.md

 ```
 Then run `ansible-playbook test.yml`.
 When it finished, you should find a directory called `roles/` that contains the specified repository in a directory called `postgres`.
 For documentation on all options, check [docs/simple.md](docs/simple.md)

+If you use tags, you might want to add the `always`-tag to the include, to make sure it is not skipped accidentially.
+All tasks in `simple/tasks.yml` are tagged `always` and `role_deps`.